-It’s a tragic day for the music industry, after Aretha Franklin died Thursday, August 16.
+It’s a tragic day for the music industry after Aretha Franklin died Thursday, August 16, 2018.
 At the age of 79, the iconic legend left a lasting footprint all around the world.
-Not only did her soul songs dominate the charts for decades, the Queen of Soul amplified various aspects of culture.
+Not only did her soul songs dominate the charts for decades, but the Queen of Soul also amplified various aspects of culture.
 Franklin’s songs were no stranger to the big or small screen, and it’s no doubt they always had a powerful impact.

 Franklin’s music was featured on over 200 soundtracks, stealing every scene they appeared in.
 Here are some of the best uses of Franklin songs over the years, and some of our favorite musical on-screen moments.

 Franklin actually appeared in various films through her years including in the popular The Blues Brothers in 1980.
 The comedy film was based on the popular Saturday Night Live sketch of the same name.
 Jake and Elwood Blues stop by a soul food restaurant on their way to recruit a member of the old band, when his wife (Franklin) has some…let’s say wise words, for the man and begins to perform Think in the middle of the diner.